Text-to-SQL Data Synthesis Pipeline

 Input: SQL statement, database ID, and question

-Output: SQL statements consistent with the question
+Output: Consistent SQL statements

 )